ValerioS05/pj1nuraghe/README.md

 **Palette**
 - I used a gradient of greys all over the pages, from white to black but mainly grey.
 Even a dull gray give the feeling to stay in contact with these ancient "rocks".
 - used [Paletton](https://paletton.com)

 ## Responsive
 - The site is changing at different sizes despite having only 1 media query it is pretty responsive for any kind of device.
+- Tried on Galaxy s22+ ,Galaxy tab a5/+ Ipad air, iPhone x, Mac book , Desktop an Laptop
+- Used Chrome, Firefox, Edge

 ![picture of responsive page](/assets/images/responsive.png)